Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

 -   **exceptionToResignal**
     Nil, or a new exception to resignal.
 -   **isOuter**
-    Boolean, true if I am handling an exception and I was chosen to handle the exception directly or indirectly due to another handler sending #outer to the exception.
+    Boolean, true if I am handling an exception and I was chosen to handle the exception directly or indirectly due to another handler sending `#outer` to the exception.
 -   **needsRetry**
     Boolean, true if my protected block needs to be evaluated.
-Initially true, set to false upon the first evaluation of the protected block, set to true upon the exception being sent #retry or #retryUsing:
+Initially true, set to false upon the first evaluation of the protected block, set to true upon the exception being sent `#retry` or `#retryUsing:`
 -   **actionBlock**
-    The block that is the argument to the do: keyword of #on:do:.
+    The block that is the argument to the do: keyword of `#on:do:`.
 I evaluate this block if I am called upon to handle an exception.
 -   **returnBlock**
     This block, if evaluated, performs a non-local return from the protected block.
-It is evaluated during processing of #return:, #retry, and #retryUsing to truncate and unwind the stack.
+It is evaluated during processing of `#return:`, `#retry`, and `#retryUsing` to truncate and unwind the stack.
 -   **protectedBlock**
     The block to be evaluated while being prepared to handle some set of exceptions.
 -   **actionUnwindBlock**
 	    This block, if evaluated, performs a non-local return from the action block.
-It is evaluated during processing of #resume: and #resignalAs:.
+It is evaluated during processing of `#resume:` and `#resignalAs:`.
 -   **signalingEnvironment**
     The handler that was the exception environment (first handler to be searched) when the exception I am handling was signaled.

-An instance of DefaultActionHandler is always at the root of the handler tree, and handles the case where no handler is found and #defaultAction should be sent to an exception.
+An instance of DefaultActionHandler is always at the root of the handler tree, and handles the case where no handler is found and `#defaultAction` should be sent to an exception.
 This avoids complicating the handler code with checks for nil.

 **Establishing handlers**

-Exception handlers are established by sending #on:do: to a _protected block_.
+Exception handlers are established by sending `#on:do:` to a _protected block_.
 For the duration of the evaluation of the protected block, the exceptions specified by the argument to on: will be handled by the block sent as an argument to do:.
 This would be implemented something like this:

 In closure classes:
 ```